Program Director: Alexander Roedlach, SVD, Ph.D.

 MMA 770 - C Practicum and Program Development (9 credit hours)

-Students can select any two graduate courses offered by other Creighton programs.
-They are encouraged to select MMA 650 - "Indigenous Health Issues" and courses from the Masterís in Public Health and Masterís in Health Care Ethics programs.
+Students can also select any two graduate courses offered by other Creighton programs, particularly courses from the Master’s in Public Health program.